 Getting used to a new culture and a new land is not an easy process.
 Most new students usually feel homesickness and even a little bit of depression.
-But there is no need to worry, because there are a number of tips which you can make use of to make the acclimatization process faster.
-So with a little diligence and effort these tips can make living in a foreign country a fun experience which will change your life for the better.
+But there is no need to worry because there are some tips which you can make use of to make the acclimatization process faster.
+So with a little diligence and effort, these tips can make a living in a foreign country a fun experience which will change your life for the better.

 TIPS ON GETTING USED TO A NEW COUNTRY:

 - This is going to be the first and the hardest step of all.
 Open up your mind to fresh impressions by letting go of negative cliches.
 Be flexible in your thoughts and adopt a live and let live attitude.

 - Step out of your safety net and engage in local activities.
 If you want to get accustomed to the ways of a foreign country, it is going to be you who has to put in the maximum efforts.